 In 2020, thousands of families are living in converted shipping containers, ex-office blocks or one-bedroom flats.
-According to CIPFA's own analysis, it will take 17 years to build enough properties to rehome the 1.2 million people currently on local authority housing lists unless something changes.
-(This, and more, is taken from a CIPFA Housing 360-generated national housing briefing, PDF, 322 KB, and regional housing briefing, PDF, 343 KB).
+According to CIPFA's own analysis, it will take 17 years to build enough properties to rehome the 1.2 million people currently on local authority housing lists unless something changes (this, and more, is taken from a CIPFA-generated national housing briefing, PDF, 322 KB, and regional housing briefing, PDF, 343 KB).

 Government ambitions to build more affordable housing have turned the spotlight back onto local authorities.
 Increasingly, they are seen as part of the solution for tackling homelessness in their communities and borrowing caps, which had constrained councils' ability to act, have been removed.
 But whilst such developments are welcome they raise a number of associated issues for councils, including: